- Black Plums

 Plum Nutritional Chart

 Also known as Prunus salicina, Japanese plums are quite round and require at least 140 to 170 days to mature.
-Most Japanese plums begin to bloom and mature earlier than any other type of plums.
+Most Japanese plum cultivarsbegin to bloom and mature earlier than other species of plums.

-Following are some of the main types of Japanese plums that are dominating the commercial supply of plums.
+Following are some of the main types of Japanese plums:

 1. Black Plums

 Black Ruby is a fairly round and reddish-brown plum with yellowish-orange flesh.
-Unlike other varieties of plums, the center of black ruby is freestone which means that the stone easily separates from the flesh.
-On the other hand, other types of Japanese plums are “clingstone” in which the flesh is fast attached to the pit.
+Unlike other plum varieties, the center of black ruby is freestone which means that the stone easily separates from the flesh.
+On the other hand, most other types of Japanese plums are “clingstone” in which the flesh is fast-attached to the pit.

-Another type of Japanese black plum includes Friar, which consists of a lighter tone of amber flesh.
-Friars feature a round shape with a dark-violet to brightly black color.
+Another type of Japanese black plum is Friar, which consists of a lighter tone of amber flesh.
+Friars display a round shape with a dark-violet to bright black color.

 This late-season plum is sweet, juicy, and has a small pit.
 Friar plums take time to mature as they are usually ripe three weeks after Black Ruby.

-Black Beauty ranges from medium size to full large size in deep purple color.
+Black Beauty ranges from medium size to full large size in a deep purple color.
 This stone fruit is exceedingly juicy when firm and soft.
-Stay away from plums that are small, hard, and have weird spots on them.

 One simple and easy method to ripen Black Beauty is by keeping it in a paper bag and leaving it at room temperature.
-The ideal time to get Black Beauty at grocery markets is in a midseason (spring and fall).
+The ideal time for Black Beauty in grocery stores is in midseason spring and fall.

-This is a relatively new plum that tastes utterly delicious and comes in a bluish-black color.
+This is a relatively new plum that comes in a bluish-black color.
 You can find these fruits in medium to large sizes with moist, reddish flesh.

-Unlike Black Beauty and Friar, Black Splendor is quite an early-season plum and can be harvested around June 5 to June 20.
+Unlike Black Beauty and Friar, Black Splendor is quite an early-season plum and can be harvested in mid-June.

 “Owen T” and “John W”

-Both these varieties of black plums are recently introduced and are considered to be amongst the large plum varieties.
-However, Owen T is regarded as the largest plum as it measures up to 3 inches in width and weighs almost half a pound.
-Owen T plums flaunt attractive bluish-black skin with sweet yellowish flesh.
+Both of these varieties of black plums have recently been introduced and are considered to be among the largest plum varieties.
+Owen T is the largest as it measures up to three inches in width and weighs almost half a pound.
+Owen T plums flaunt attractive bluish-black skin with sweet, yellowish flesh.

-On the other hand, John W plums which are named after their fruit breeder – John H. Weinberger – distinguish themselves with purple skin and orange flesh.
-According to the U.S. Department of Agriculture’s Agricultural Research Service, the trees of these two types of plums yield a large number of plum crops with Owen T in the midseason while John W in the late season.
+John W plums, named after their breeder, John H. Weinberger, distinguish themselves with purple skin and orange flesh.
+According to the U.S. Department of Agriculture’s Agricultural Research Service, the trees of these two types of plums yield a large number of plum crops with Owen T in the midseason, and John W in the late season.

 2. Red Plums

 The skin color of red plums varies from light red to dark purple.
-Like its skin, the flesh also differs as some are red in color while others in lighter tones of yellow.
-According to a study published in the Journal of HortScience in 2004, the yellow-fleshed red plums are more nutrient-ridden than the red-fleshed ones.
+Like its skin, the flesh also differs, as some are red in color while others in lighter tones of yellow.
+According to a study published in the Journal of Horticultural Sciences, the yellow-fleshed red plums are more nutritious than red-fleshed.

 3. Yellow Plums

-Also known as lemon plums, yellow plums are relatively smaller and rounder variety of plums that possess both yellow skin and flesh.
-With a crisp and firm texture, these fruits are juicy and provide maximum quality of plumpness to the consumer.
-These delicious fruits can be ideally picked in late summers to early autumns.
+Also known as lemon plums, yellow plums are a relatively smaller and rounder variety of plums that possess both yellow skin and flesh.
+With a crisp and firm texture, the fruits can be ideally picked in late summer to early autumn.

-Generally, yellow plums are used for making dessert pies, jams, fruit preserves, juices, and plum brandy.
-Research shows that 90% of yellow plums that are commercially cultivated are either made into jams or fruit brandy.
+Generally, yellow plums are used for making dessert pies, jams, fruit preserves, juices and plum brandy.
+Research shows that 90% of yellow plums that are commercially cultivated are either made into jams or brandy.
 It is best to consume yellow plums when freshly harvested.
-Otherwise, the fruit may lose its original flavor and may not taste as vigorous as it ought to.

-Also known as Prunus domestica, this dry variety of plums boasts an oblong sort of shape and is often labeled as “fresh prunes” in the markets.
+Also known as Prunus domestica, this dry variety of plums boasts an oblong sort of shape.
 It is also considered to be an “ancient domesticated species” and is widely cultivated in temperate regions.

-It is believed that this type of fruit species was first cultivated in Syria and then in Rome; during the Crusades, the Romans introduced European plums to the Western part of Europe.
+It is believed that this plum species was first cultivated in Syria and then in Rome.
 European plums can be found in a number of varieties, varying in their colors and flavors.
-The following are the few popular types of European plums that are worth your read.
+The following are the few popular types of European plums:

 1. Moyer Plums

-Considered as the best European type of plum, Moyer plums are longer in shape and less round which is quite unlike typical plums.
+Considered as the best Europeanplum, Moyer plums are longer in shape and less round which is quite unlike typical plums.
 They are usually sold fresh and plump, having a pleasantly sweet flavor.
-Once dried-out, these tasty fruits retain its sweet flavor which is why they can be deliciously incorporated in different types of dry dishes.
+Once dried-out, the tasty fruit retains its sweet flavor.

-You may also find Moyer plums being sold as Italian plums, French prunes, Italian prunes, or just fresh prunes.
+You may also find Moyer plums sold as Italian plums, French prunes, Italian prunes or just fresh prunes.

 2. Greengage Plums

-Depending on the variety, greengage plums can range from a small to medium size and flaunt pale yellow-green to bright lime with red specks as their skin surface.
-Consumers of greengage plums suggest that these beautiful-looking fruits have dense and juicy flesh, having the right balance of honey-like sweetness and subtle acidity of citrus fruits.
+Depending on the variety, greengage plums can range from a small to medium size and exhibit pale yellow-green to bright lime with red specks on their skin surface.
+The plums have dense and juicy flesh, and a balance of honey-like sweetness with the subtle acidity of citrus fruits.

-Botanically classified as Prunus domestica, greengage plums are sold out in the summer season by over a dozen cultivars such as Imperial Gage, Reine Claude, Bryanston, Golden Transparent, Laxton’s Gage, and Cambridge Gage.
-Plums belonging to each of these groups have a different skin/flesh color, flavor, and seasonality.
+Botanically classified as Prunus domestica, Greengage plums are sold in the summer in over a dozen cultivars including, Imperial Gage, Reine Claude, Bryanston, Golden Transparent, Laxton’s Gage and Cambridge Gage.
+Plums belonging to each of these groups have a different skin/flesh color, flavor and seasonality.

-Greengage plums aren’t just flavorful but they are also packed with an excellent nutrition profile, containing vitamins A, C, and K. In addition, they also filled with minerals like potassium and phosphorus.
+Greengage plums are packed with an excellent nutritional profile, containing vitamins A, C and K. In addition, they also filled with minerals such as potassium and phosphorus.

-These yummy plums are also quite versatile in nature and can be used in the making of various dishes like ice creams, pies, and cakes.
-You can also use them to make delectable jams, reductions, compotes, and a wide variety of alcohol.
-The flavors that work best with greengage plums include nutmeg, tropical fruits, vanilla, butter, chocolate, citrus, and tropical flavors.
-You can also pair them up with savory food items like cheese such as ricotta and chevre, herbs including chili, basil, and arugula, bacon, seafood, and lamb.
+The flavors that work best with Greengage plums include nutmeg, tropical fruits, vanilla, butter, chocolate, citrus, and tropical notes.
+You can also pair them up with savory food items like cheese such as ricotta and chevre, herbs including chili, basil, and arugula, bacon, seafood and lamb.